Google Ads Strategy for Profitable SME Growth

 This transformation affects all aspects of online marketing, from SEO strategies to e-commerce optimization.

-The new reality of Google Ads in 2025
+The new reality of Google Ads in 2026

-AI as a foundation, not as a feature
+AI as a foundation, not a feature

 Performance Max evolution: from black box to transparency